mayankkh1/kubernetesdocument/README.md

               claimName: jenkin-pvc
   ```

-- Now we need to create two services for jenkins as like below:
+- Now we need to create two services for jenkins as like below in single file with the name jenkins-service.yaml:

   ```
   apiVersion: v1